abhijit-paul/sms-image-reco/README.md

 * Service details:
   * textlocal-tag: This is your personalized or default tag that textlocal service will assign you for your account.
 You'll find this under control.textlocal.in/messages/ .
 You may choose to waiver this tag if you use multiple accounts for different services.
 In this case, just make it empty in the codebase
   * inbox_id: Your textlocal inbox indentifier.
 You can find the ID of your default inbox in the URL by going to Messages->View inbox
+* Blippar Visual Search Credentials: You'll shortly receive an email containing the details once you register for Blippar Visual Search
+  * blipparVsClientId: Client ID for your Blippar account
+  * blipparVsClientSecret: Client Secret for your Blippar account

 # Demo screenshots:
 * ![SMS](https://goo.gl/Ffk7gJ "Sending SMS to textlocal number")